 Remember to do the exercises you have been given to strengthen your pelvic floor muscles.

-Each time you collect a new supply of capsules, make sure the brand name on the container is Yentreve®.
-If the name is different to this, please speak with your pharmacist who will advise you.
+Each time you collect a new supply of capsules, make sure the strength (20 mg or 40 mg) is the same as you have taken previously.
+If not, please speak with your pharmacist who will advise you.

 About duloxetine for urinary symptoms